 Meet Your Council Members

-Kathy Bailey was first elected to City Council in 2015 and re-elected in 2019.
+Kathy Bailey was first elected to City Council in 2015, re-elected in 2019, and re-elected in 2023.
 Kathy was appointed Mayor in 2017 and continues to serve in this capacity.
 Throughout her terms on City Council, Kathy has served as the city’s alternate representative to the Board of Education.
 She was a member of the City Council Employee Evaluation Committee and the Law & Ordinance Committee.
 Kathy is currently a member of the Loveland Community Improvement Corporation.
 In addition to her duties to the city, Kathy has been serving as the President of the Clermont County Mayor’s Association since 2020.

 Kathy was born in Cincinnati and grew up in the Indian Hill/Montgomery area.
 She earned a Bachelor of Arts degree from Miami University and a law degree from the University of Cincinnati.
 Kathy’s full-time career is as Chief Assistant Prosecuting Attorney of the Civil Division of the Hamilton County Prosecutor’s Office, where she has worked since 1990.